TykTechnologies/tyk-ops/README.md

 - **Prerequisites**: cert-manager, Tyk Operator CRDs, namespaces
 - **Tyk Control Plane**: Dashboard, Gateway, MDCB, Pump, Developer Portal, Operator

+**🔄 Automated Sync**: All applications have automated sync enabled - any Git commit to the main branch will trigger automatic re-deployment within 3 minutes (default ArgoCD polling interval).

 **📝 Demo Repository**: Fork this repository and the setup script automatically detects your fork and configures ArgoCD to use it!

 **🔓 Repository Access**: Ensure your forked repository is publicly accessible or configure ArgoCD with appropriate credentials for private repositories.